GlobalBoost/ord-globalboost/docs/src/faq.md

 *Inscriptions unlock new markets.*

-Bitcoin's market capitalization and liquidity are greater than Ethereum's by a large margin.
-Much of this liquidity is not available to Ethereum NFTs, since many Bitcoiners prefer not to interact with the Ethereum ecosystem due to concerns related to simplicity, security, and decentralization.
+GlobalBoost's market capitalization and liquidity are greater than Ethereum's by a large margin.
+Much of this liquidity is not available to Ethereum NFTs, since many GlobalBoosters prefer not to interact with the Ethereum ecosystem due to concerns related to simplicity, security, and decentralization.

-Such Bitcoiners may be more interested in inscriptions than Ethereum NFTs, unlocking new classes of collector.
+Such GlobalBoosters may be more interested in inscriptions than Ethereum NFTs, unlocking new classes of collector.

 *Inscriptions have a richer data model.*